Key Milestones

 Co-Chairs:

+AFCDM is a platform for finance and central bank deputies of the 11 AMS that meet annually at the sidelines of AFMGM.
 AFCDM was formally created in 2014, succeeding AFDM (1999–2013) and, before that, ASFOM (pre-1999).
-The 2025 AFCDM met in April 2025 in Kuala Lumpur.
-AFCDM advises on all aspects of finance and central bank cooperation guided by AEC Blueprint 2025 (and its successor), in support of AFMGM.
+The 2025 AFCDM was held in April 2025 in Kuala Lumpur, Malaysia.
+AFCDM advises on all aspects of finance and central bank cooperation in support of AFMGM.

 ASEAN Finance and Central Bank Deputies’ Meeting-Working Group (AFCDM-WG)